Owner Managed Business

 Savings income:

-You can have £1,000 or £500 of interest free of tax in addition to the £5,000 with saving start band.
+You can have £1,000 or £500 of savings allowance for basic and higher tax payer respectively, in addition to the £5,000 with saving start band.

 Rent: